r3r/symmetric-key/readme.md

 * Symmetric_Key is the API for the encryption and decryption classes.
 * Simply run the driver() function in Symmetric_Key.py file for sample usage.

-##inspired by John Shegan's research
+##inspired by John Shaegan's research